 Facilitate a conversation and “a new dialogue about how we are shaping the future of our planet (...) which includes everyone, since the environmental challenge we are undergoing, and its human roots, concern and affect us all,” embracing the Pope’s teachings expressed in Laudato Si,’ LS 14.

 Inspire people to be more empathic, caring and helpful to one another.

 Initiate the global #UniteToPrevent campaign and promote preventative measures and contribute to reducing the social disparity in health care.

 Discuss holistic approaches to disease treatments and the mental and emotional aspects of chronic diseases.

-Forge new public-private-academic partnerships to deal with major health issues and support sustainable communities.
+Forge new public, private and academic partnerships to deal with major health issues and support sustainable and healthy communities globally.